 Beyond the total time allowed, the courts of individual counties will have discretion to craft their own case schedules.
+The court in a particular case may, in its discretion, change the case schedule on motion of a party for good cause shown, or on its own motion, considering, but not limited to, prioritizing criminal over civil trials; availability of judges, attorneys, or necessary witnesses; or scheduling conflicts with earlier-filed cases.
 Counties may also exempt certain categories of civil actions from schedules entirely, for example:

 - Change of name;

 - Adoption;

 - Domestic violence protection order under Chapter 26.50 RCW;

 - Anti-harassment protection order under Chapter 10.14 RCW;

-- Unlawful detainer;
+- Unlawful detainer:

 - Appeal from courts of limited jurisdiction;

 - Foreign judgment;

 - Abstract of transcript of judgment;

 - Writ petition;

 - Civil commitment;

-- Proceedings under Title 11 RCW (probate and trust law); - Proceedings under Title 13 RCW (juvenile courts and juvenile offenders); - Proceedings under Chapter 10.77 RCW (criminally insane); and - Proceedings under Chapter 70.96A RCW (chemical dependency).
+- Proceedings under Title 11 RCW (probate and trust law); - Proceedings under Title 13 RCW (juvenile courts and juvenile offenders); - Proceedings under Chapter10.77 RCW (criminally insane); and - Proceedings under Chapter 70.96A RCW (chemical dependency).